-Religious Holidays
+3. Religious Holidays

-Public Holidays
+4. Public Holidays

-Period leave
+9. Period leave

-Compensatory Off Leave
+10. Compensatory Off Leave

-Why is a leave Policy Important
+Why Is a Leave Policy Important?

 Leaves are the means to retain the spent energy at work so as to be more productive and efficient at work.
 There are several types of leaves in a leave policy of a company that helps an employee take some time off.
 Notably, not all companies have the same leave policy.

-Hereβs a list of types of leaves a company should consider having in their leave policy.
+Here’s a list of types of leaves a company should consider having in their leave policy.

 Companies are advised to provide at least 15 days of sick leaves in a year.
 Sick leaves can be carried forward to the following year and should be extended in case the employee has been sick for a longer period or has a severe illness.

-Religious Holidays
+3. Religious Holidays

 In a country like India, festivities are always around the corner.
 Unlike other countries around the world, it is not confined just to Christmas.
 We have a hoopla of festivals during the second half of the year which has consecutive festivals like Eid, Navratri, Dussehra, Diwali and so on.
-Festivals in India counts as the time when people away from homes go back to visit their friends and families.
+Festivals in India count as the time when people away from home go back to visit their friends and families.

 Currently, companies that are outsourcing employees do not allow religious leaves as the parent companies do not associate with Indian festivities.
 It is necessary, especially in a country like India to provide religious holidays so that the people can experience their cultural activities and reconnect with families.

-Public Holidays
+4. Public Holidays

 Public holidays are days when the government decides to shut down services across the country.
-Schools, colleges, banks remain closed during Independence day, Republic day, Labor day and death of a prominent leader.
+Schools, colleges, and banks remain closed during Independence day, Republic day, Labour Day and the death of a prominent leader.
+These are government-mandated leaves and every company is advised to inculcate them in their leave policies.

 We have come a long way from avoiding hiring married women into companies since the HR department assumed women won't be as efficient as men since they could possibly get pregnant sooner or later.
 Women too, were hesitant when they thought of applying for better jobs.
+A mother can take maternity leave before and after the birth of her child.

-Companies these days are not only hiring women despite them being married, but also, on a humanitarian front, are giving paid maternity leaves.
 Some companies go as far as providing crashes at the workplace so that the working mother doesn't have to leave her little one alone.
-This leaves the women employees feeling appreciated and empathized and also helps them get back to work post pregnancy.
+This leaves the women employees feeling appreciated and empathized with and also helps them get back to work post-pregnancy.

-In most companies, this type of leave is not recognized as it is not bound by a law.
-It is the responsibility of the HR to understand the stressful time and make provisions so that men take time off to take care of their newborns.
+In most companies, this type of leave is not recognized as it is not bound by law.
+It is the responsibility of HR to understand the stressful time and make provisions so that men take time off to take care of their newborns.

 No time is said to be enough when you're trying to get over the death of a loved one.
 Bereavement leaves are leaves taken when an employee is suffering from a loss of life.